 According to the Banff 2019 update, tissue samples should be taken in all cases if possible, and fixed and embedded as a resin block.
-As a minimum, samples should be taken if there is any suspicion of glomerular disease.

-The need to perform ultrastructural examination should be assessed on the basis of clinical and light microscopic features.
-As for native biopsies, EM should be performed to assist in the diagnosis of glomerular disease, including early recurrent glomerular disease.
-The current Banff guidelines also highlight the diagnostic value of EM in establishing evidence of antibodymediated rejection (ABMR).
-They recommend that EM should be performed in cases in which patients are at risk for ABMR, all sensitised individuals, in patients with documented donor-specific antibodies (DSA) any time post-transplantation and/or who have had a prior biopsy showing features of ABMR (C4d staining, glomerulitis and/or peritubular capillaritis).
-EM can also be useful in for-cause biopsies ≥3 months post-transplantation and in all biopsies performed ≥6 months post-transplantation, to determine if early changes of transplant glomerulopathy are present and to prompt testing for DSA.
+As a minimum, samples should be taken if there is any suspicion of glomerular disease.11 mediated rejection (ABMR).
+They recommend that EM should be performed in cases in which patients are at risk for ABMR, all sensitised individuals, in patients with documented donor-specific antibodies (DSA) any time post-transplantation and/or who have had a prior biopsy showing features of ABMR (C4d staining, glomerulitis and/or peritubular capillaritis).11 EM can also be useful in for-cause biopsies ≥3 months post-transplantation and in all biopsies performed ≥6 months post-transplantation, to determine if early changes of transplant glomerulopathy are present and to prompt testing for DSA.
 Given the limited treatment options for chronic ABMR, there may be reduced clinical impetus to perform EM in these circumstances.
 Restricted access to EM facilities may limit compliance with these Banff recommendations.